 We also love to make contributions to the Haskell community and continually strive to make contributions that create better tools and educational materials for Haskellers.
 A good place to get started is our introduction to Haskell page.
 In an effort to create better tools and educational experiences we also need to understand what Haskellers are doing and the challenges they face.
 That's why we are conducting our second Haskell Survey.
 We conducted another survey back in October 2015.
 We are seeking honest feedback from the Haskell community.
 If you would like to provide your feedback, you can complete our survey in under 12 minutes and make the functional programming world a better place.

 The survey is only open for 30 days which ends on December 16th.
-Everyone who participates in the survey will
+Everyone who participates in the survey will receive a copy of the results along with a small token of our appreciation.
+Please share this information with your peers because the more people that participate the better the results.

 If you are interested in seeing the results, fill out the form below.